 The process model (see fig. 2) was developed to ensure that students are linked to entrepreneurs within a fairly rigid system of the academic timetable in universities of applied sciences.
-Periods of 20 weeks provide the basis for this model.
-In each of which one or two students are matched with one of the entrepreneurs in the greenhouse horticulture industry, following an intake by one of the faculty members.
+A period of 20 weeks provides the basis for this model.
+In each of which one or two students are matched with one of the entrepreneurs in the greenhouse horticultural industry, following an intake by one of the faculty members.

-Figure 2: process model for innovation programmes linking universities and SMEs
+Figure 2: process model for innovation programmes linking universities and SME's

 In network meetings entrepreneurs, students and faculty gather to address topics that are relevant to more than one company or that can serve as best practice models to others.
 Preferably these meetings take place on location, i.e. at one of the participating organisations, rather than at the institute of higher education.
-Topics vary from leadership and innovation through lean production to multifunctional and multi-level use of space.
+Topics vary from leadership and innovation through lean production to multi-functional and multi-level use of space.